Kajin-0/LaTeX_To_Image/README.md

-# LaTeX To Image
+# Math Script Renderer

-This app allows you to input LaTeX math text and download rendered outputs in various image formats.
+This app allows you to input LaTeX math scripts and download rendered outputs in various formats.

 ## Features

 - Real-time LaTeX rendering
-- Download rendered math scripts as images
+- Download rendered math scripts as images or PDFs
 - User-friendly interface

 ## Requirements